-In this article, we will learn how to reset Kodi to default factory settings on FireStick.
+In this article, we will learn how to reset Kodi 18.9 Leia or Kodi 17.6 Krypton to default factory settings on FireStick.
 Kodi is an incredible media tool that converts your device into a media center and lets you stream your favorite content – free and paid (of course, free for the most part).
 But, this free and open-source platform isn’t devoid of problems.
-Especially, the long-time users who have multiple add-ons installed, run into performance issues more number of times than they would want to.
+Especially, the long-time users who have multiple Kodi addons installed, run into performance issues a number of times than they would want to.

 This article is also for those who just want to start using Kodi over from the beginning without having to go through the process of uninstalling and reinstalling the application.
 For instance, if you have installed too many add-ons and builds over time and don’t use most of them anymore, instead of removing them individually, you may sweep Kodi clean with a quick reset and set up the handful of add-ons you would like to use.